MileHacker Logo

 Museum Etiquette

-Respect museum rules, avoid touching artifacts, and follow rules for taking pictures.
+Respect museum rules, avoid touching artifacts, and follow photography guidelines.
 Some places might prohibit flash photography.

 Guidelines